ppy/osu-wiki/news/2022-04-18-project-loved-april-2022.md

 Dika312 makes his return to the Loved section with quite the unique map that went quite under the radar until today!

 With his map of *Unwelcome School*, Dika312 experiments with patterns that don't require you to dash, despite there being dashes, also known as hyperwalks.

 The take Dika312 has on these patterns makes it a completely different story than what we're used to, though.
-They're generally known as pretty speed-based patterns, with them generally being made using stacks, but Dika flipped that idea around its head and made the map with sliders.
-To make for one challenging map.
-Testing your control and accuracy.
+They're generally known as pretty speed-based patterns, with them generally being made using stacks, but Dika flipped that idea around its head and made the map with sliders... to make for one challenging map which tests your control and accuracy.

 And it is absolutely relentless.

 [![](/wiki/shared/news/2022-04-18-project-loved-april-2022/1478486.jpg)](https://osu.ppy.sh/community/forums/topics/1561100)